 ARTISTIC, HISTORICAL AND CULTURAL HERITAGE

-Social contribution and cultural development
+Committed to the social contribution and cultural development

 For the third year running Iberdrola and the Salamanca Municipal Council have organised a new edition of the Luz y Vanguardias (Light and Avant-Garde Art) Festival, one of the key events on the international artistic use of light calendar, which exhibits and provides exposure for the works of artists who use light as a raw material and express themselves through works that use the plastic arts, video, projections and installation to create their pieces.